 Most contractors would say that a good time to schedule an inspection is during fall, whether your roof is old or new or healthy or damaged.
 Roof inspections should be done twice a year, ideally, but if time doesn’t permit, an annual check-up will suffice.

 What Happens During a Roof Inspection?

 Roofing experts generally go through a three-stage process: structural inspection, material inspection and finally the roof’s workmanship.
-The structural and material inspection will uncover hidden damage where they would recommend corrective action (for example, gutter or brick repair).
+The structural and material inspection will uncover hidden damage where they would recommend corrective action.

 Workmanship merely checks if the way the roof was installed ticks all the boxes, and if not, they would suggest ways to ameliorate the situation.
 This is where warranties are usually discussed.